-Each year the program admits approximately six students who demonstrate promise in academic, clinical, and research training.
+Each year the program admits approximately five students who demonstrate promise in academic, clinical, and research training.

 In addition to criteria such as grades and Graduate Record Examination (GRE) scores, the admissions committee is attentive to research experience, work experience, and letters of recommendation.
 Applicant research interests and professional goals are used to match each applicant with a clinical faculty mentor prior to admission.
 After an initial screening of submitted materials, the most qualified applicants are invited to an Open House to tour the facilities and meet with clinical faculty.

-Students are accepted into the program on a full-time basis.
-Before arriving on campus, each student is assigned a clinical faculty member.
-This faculty member aids the student in his or her passage through the program.
+All students are accepted into the program on a full-time basis.
+Before arriving on campus, each student is assigned a clinical faculty mentor who aids the student in her or his passage through the program.
 Students entering with a BA/BS degree are required to complete approximately 108 graduate credit hours.
 Some courses may be waived based on prior graduate work, but, no more than 30 credit hours can be transferred.

 The deadline for all applications materials is